 - Size (4 bytes): A 32-bit unsigned integer that indicates the size, in bytes, of this data element. - Flags (4 bytes): A 32-bit unsigned integer that indicates the flags to be set for this operation.
 Currently, no flags are defined.
 This field SHOULD be set to 0x00000000 and MUST be ignored. - FileOffset (8 bytes): A 64-bit unsigned integer that contains the file offset, in bytes, of the start of a range of bytes in a file at which to begin writing the data logically represented by the Token.
-The value of this field MUST be greater than or equal to 0x00000000000000 and MUST be aligned to a logical sector boundary on the volume. - TransferOffset (8 bytes): A 64-bit unsigned integer that contains the file offset, in bytes, relative to the front of a region of data logically represented by the Token at which to start writing.
-The value of this field MUST be greater than or equal to 0x000000000000000 and MUST be aligned to a logical sector boundary on the volume. - Token (512 bytes): A STORAGE_OFFLOAD_TOKEN (section 2.1.11) structure that contains the generated (or constructed) Token to be used as a representation of the data to be logically written.
+The value of this field MUST be greater than or equal to 0x00000000000000 and MUST be aligned to a logical sector boundary on the volume. - CopyLength (8 bytes): A 64-bit unsigned integer that contains the size, in bytes, of the requested range of the file to write the data logically represented by the Token.
+The value of this field MUST be greater than or equal to 0x0000000000000000 and MUST be aligned to a logical sector boundary on the volume.
+This value can be smaller than the size of the data logically represented by the Token. - Token (512 bytes): A STORAGE_OFFLOAD_TOKEN (section 2.1.11) structure that contains the generated (or constructed) Token to be used as a representation of the data to be logically written.
 The contents of this field MUST NOT be modified during subsequent operations.